The Perf-ECT Certificate System

 - It does not rely upon external standards; it evolves its own standards as participants co-construct together ways of being for themselves in the context of their own care for the little ones they know and love.

 - It does not impose a dominant culture; it allows people of all cultures to flourish in their own way, so life is richer for all.

 - It allows participants to document their own understanding and to prove competence to the audiences that really care: the child, the family, and each other.

-Connecting to Children is the first step out of four in learning to be a professional early childhood educator that I have called Per-ECT, Performances for Early Childhood Teachers.
-Since it is the basis for the other steps, I called it the D step.
+Connecting to Children is the first of four levels of professionalism in early childhood education that I have called Per-ECT, Performances for Early Childhood Teachers.
+Since it is the base level, I called it the D step.
 The C step is about creating learning environments.
-The B step is about action research to show that one’s intentions match what happens to the children over time.
+The B step is about action research to show that one’s intentions match what happens to the children over an entire year.
 The A step is about leadership of a learning community, helping others get better, too.
-These more advanced steps exist, too, but remain on my computer where they will stay until I see a demand.
-Connecting to Children is the D level, because this is the place to start.
+These more advanced levels remain unpublished until I see more use of the first one.
+Connecting to Children is called the D level, because this is the place to start.

 The information about this opportunity begins below on the Overview page, followed by descriptions of each module, D1, D2, D3, and D4.
 You can see what others have done and the depth of the transformation this experience has provided.